Configure Google Cloud Armor security policies

 Before you configure security policies, do the following:

-• Make sure that you are familiar with HTTP(S) Load Balancing concepts.
+• Make sure that you are familiar with external Application Load Balancer concepts.

-• Examine your existing backend services to determine which do not already have a security policy attached.
+• Examine your existing backend services to determine which don't already have a security policy attached.
 These backend services and their associated backends are not protected by Google Cloud Armor.
-To add the protection that Google Cloud Armor provides, use the instructions in this document to attach a newly-created or existing security policy to the backend service.
+To add the protection that Google Cloud Armor provides, use the instructions in this document to attach a newly created or existing security policy to the backend service.

 Set up IAM permissions for Google Cloud Armor security policies